Aljgutier/react_firebase/README.md

 # CSS Styling

 Some basic styling for the app pages is added to `App.css`, beyond the default Vite-React styling.
 The styling provides a simple design style intended to be elegant in its simplicity.
 The main contribution of this repo is setting up user Firebase Auth and user management in the App, however some minimal styling is needed.
-This CSS based styling can be easily be removed and the styling upgraded to another styles framework.
+This CSS based styling can be easily be removed and the styling upgraded to a different CSS framework.

 CSS styles are added for